 Her writing has been published in several journals and magazines across the continent including Chimurenga, SlipNet and Commonwealth Writers where she served as a cultural correspondent for East and Southern Africa in 2015.
-During this stint, she published this piece about the McMillan Memorial Library – Kenya’s second oldest library.
+During this stint, she published this story about the McMillan Memorial Library – Kenya’s second oldest library.
 This article was the major inspiration for the formation of Book Bunk which Wanjiru co-founded with Angela Wachuka in 2017.